The Ultimate Guide to SEO Tracking for Agency Success

 Use Swydo’s Google Analytics reporting tool to filter New Users and Key Events from organic sources.
 This provides answers to your clients’ questions about the ROI of your SEO efforts.

-“Trust me, it’s working” just doesn’t cut it anymore..
-Clients demand concrete evidence of their investment’s return.
+“Trust me, it’s working” no longer satisfies today’s clients.
+They demand concrete evidence of their investment’s return.
 A comprehensive SEO tracking plan serves as the foundation for your agency’s survival and growth.

 Consider a common scenario: